 Not giving a blatant answer to the question and professing your knowledge on different languages stating their features can mark a promising impact about your intellect.

-What qualities should a Full Stack Developer have?
+What Qualities Should a Full Stack Developer have?

 Before answering the question, let us tell you that becoming a full-stack developer does not happen overnight and neither by learning an application instantly.
-To become a successful full-stack developer, you should at least have the following specialised skills.
+To become a successful full-stack developer, you should at least have the following specialized skills.

 - Front-end technology